 Dear lord, thy sorrow to my sorrow lendeth

 More feeling-painful.
 Let it then suffice

-Shakespeare makes four mentions of Hannibal and seven of Carthage.
-The idea of defacement, based on the strong presence of this topic in Shakespeare’s plays, has been a subject of some commentary even by orthodox scholars.
+De Vere mentions Hannibal twice in this poem (see also line 17).
+Shakespeare mentions Hannibal four times and Carthage seven (Spevack 184, 536).
+The idea of defacement, based on the strong presence of this topic in canonical Shakespeare, has been a subject of some commentary by orthodox scholars.

 See also No. 10.16 (raze the ground).

 De Vere mentions Pompey twice in this poem (see also line 24).
 Two of Shakespeare’s Roman plays (Julius Caesar and Anthony and Cleopatra), and three others (Henry V; Henry VI, Part 2; and Love’s Labour’s Lost—act 5 of the latter is largely devoted to a scene in which a character plays Pompey), make a total of 65 references to Pompey, the Roman consul (not counting 26 references to the unrelated clown character “Pompey” in Measure for Measure) (Spevack 992-93).

 (12) A flood of tears he seemed to shed